web-widget/web-widget/README.md

 - 🔄 **Technology Freedom**: Use the right framework for each component, not the entire application
 - ⚡ **Incremental Adoption**: Introduce new frameworks gradually without big-bang rewrites
-- 🧩 **Component Interoperability**: Mix React, Vue, Svelte components seamlessly
+- 🧩 **Component Interoperability**: Mix React and Vue components seamlessly
 - 🌐 **Standards Foundation**: Built on Web Standards that evolve with the platform
 - 🎯 **Developer Experience**: Simple concepts that scale to complex applications